 Don't let's be limited though for if there is space, then we'll jam a subwoofer in there.
 With this mindset we've mounted them in even stranger places; everywhere from behind footwells where long sports cars tend to have a lot of feet space due to their length, to down behind boot side panels.
 If it will fit then why not?

 Of course the important thing is the price; they're actually not that expensive at all.
 Click here for the information sheet from Focal or feel free to email us for more information and pricing.

 So you've just installed all your new audio gear only to discover that whilst your system sounds wonderful, you cannot help but notice it looks just like everyone else's.
-Now you're faced with an interesting conundrum; with one option being that you could spend another five thousand odd dollars glassing, painting and chrome plating everything in sight.
+Now you're faced with an interesting conundrum; with one option being that you could spend a titanic amount of money glassing, painting and chrome plating everything in sight.
 A more effective and professional looking option however is to instead add some personalised touches to your install using our CNC machine.
 Utilising this methodology you have the option of engraving or cutting various shapes, logos and other decorative pieces to suit your particular install.
 This'll not only render it highly individualised but in the process also allow you to highlight the various elements you wish to show off.
 Although the most common items we're asked to manufacture are metallic battery clamps and text plates, the reality is that if you can draw it we can CAD it and henceforth machine it for you.